Design and Technology

 In KS4 (years 9-11) pupils can opt for GCSEs which specialise in one of the material areas that they have studied in the lower school:

-Each GCSE involves a great deal of practical experience as well as theory work.
-They are all assessed by one final examination (40%) and 1–2 controlled assessments (60%).
+Each GCSE involves practical experience as well as theory work.
+They are all assessed by one final examination (50%) and 1–2 non-examined assessments (50%).